BenjaminCCH/household-customer-segmentation-project/README.md

 ## Steps to Run the Project
 1. Download all 8 CSV files (2019–2023) from the `raw datasets` folder.
-2. Download all the `.ipynb` scripts from the `script` folder.
+2. Download all the `.ipynb` files from the `scripts` folder.
-3. Open the scripts in Jupyter Notebook and update the dataset file paths.
+3. Open all scripts in Jupyter Notebook and update the dataset file paths.
 4. Run the scripts in order from 1 to 4.

 If you download the cleaned dataset (`customer_segmentation_after_preprocessing.csv`) from the `clean dataset` folder, you only need to run script 4.